- Posted Tuesday August 4, 2020

 The manager should structure the process so both parties are clear about expectations.
 The probationary period should commence with the manager reinforcing the core values of the organisation with the new employee.

-Prior to the meeting the manager should draft some notes to help discussions during the meeting.
+Before the meeting, the manager should draft some notes to help discussions during the meeting.
 The manager should keep full, clear records and documentation of meetings, throughout the probationary process ensuring all documentation is signed off by both the employee and the manager with a copy being given to the employee.

 If the employee is experiencing problems at any stage during his/her probationary period the manager should discuss these with the employee and not wait until the next scheduled review meeting.
 The primary purpose is to bring about a sustained improvement in performance and to ensure that the employee has had sufficient opportunities to achieve this.
 At any review meeting with the employee where there are issues to be addressed, the following approach needs to be considered.